oracle/docker-images/OracleJava/README.md

 ## Building the Oracle Java base image

-For JDK 23, 21, and 17 the required JDK binaries will be downloaded from [Oracle](https://www.oracle.com/javadownload) as part of the build using curl.
+For JDK 23 and 21 the required JDK binaries will be downloaded from [Oracle](https://www.oracle.com/javadownload) as part of the build using curl.

-For JDK 11 and JDK 8 you must first download the linux x64 or linux aarch64 compressed archive (tar.gz), for Server JRE 8 you must download the linux x64 compressed archive, from [https://oracle.com/javadownload](https://www.oracle.com/javadownload) and place it in the same directory as the corresponding Dockerfile.
+For JDK 17, JDK 11, and JDK 8 you must first download the linux x64 or linux aarch64 compressed archive (tar.gz), for Server JRE 8 you must download the linux x64 compressed archive, from [https://oracle.com/javadownload](https://www.oracle.com/javadownload) and place it in the same directory as the corresponding Dockerfile.

-e.g. for JDK 11 download jdk-11[X]_linux-x64_bin.tar.gz into OracleJava/11, for Server JRE 8 download server-jre-8uXXX-linux-x64.tar.gz into OracleJava/8/serverjre
+e.g. for JDK 17 download jdk-17[X]_linux-x64_bin.tar.gz into OracleJava/17, for Server JRE 8 download server-jre-8uXXX-linux-x64.tar.gz into OracleJava/8/serverjre

 To build the container image run `docker build`.
 Tag it with the correct version number.